-BURE 90 ESCROW PROCEDURES I (Copper Mountain only)
+BURE 90 ESCROW PROCEDURES I

 This course is the study of the methods and techniques of escrow procedure for various types of business transactions with emphasis on real estate.
 Particular attention is given to legal and ethical responsibilities of persons engaged in escrow work.